-Do NOT Apply to These 7 Types of Internships!
+Do NOT Apply to These Seven Types of Internships!

-Okay, so this job description sounds awesome but what job is it really?
-Such listings use a lot of fancy words but tell you next to nothing about what you’ll be doing, which new skills you’ll be acquiring.
-In the same spirit, stay away from listings that say: “Will discuss job duties in the interview.”
-Unless you’re applying directly to the CIA, no job description needs to be kept under lock and key!
+Wow, this job description sounds awesome!
+But what job is it, really?
+Listings like this use a lot of positive, exciting words, but tell you next to nothing about what you’ll be doing—a sure sign that something is amiss.
+In the same spirit, stay away from listings that say, “Will discuss job duties in the interview.”
+Unless you’re applying to the CIA, no job description needs to be kept under lock and key!

-Yes, you’re an awesome candidate and any company will be lucky to have you, but no one pays a $50,000 salary to an intern.
-Be very wary of roles offering high salaries and that paint a too-rosy picture of job responsibilities or use words such as “grow the business” without specifying what exactly that entails.
-In most cases, this ‘opportunity’ will be a multi-level marketing scheme where you’re supposed to earn a commission by bringing in other candidates/selling useless, expensive stuff to people in the subway or on the street.
+Sure, you’re an awesome candidate and any company would be lucky to have you.
+But no one pays their interns $50,000 for a summer.
+Be very wary of roles offering high salaries, as well as those that paint an overly rosy picture of job responsibilities, cached in vague language (“Grow the business!
+Build your skills!”).
+In most cases, these sorts of “opportunities” will be multi-level marketing schemes, where you’re supposed to earn a commission by bringing in other candidates and/or selling useless, expensive products to people in the subway or on the street.

-Trust us, you will never see that kind of money doing this kind of work.
-More importantly, you are wasting your time learning nothing when the whole point of an internship is to build new skills.
+Trust us: You will never see that kind of money doing this kind of work.
+More importantly, you’re wasting your time learning next to nothing when the whole point of an internship is to build new skills.

-3. Two full-time employees but they have 50 internship listings.
+3. Two full-time employees and 50 internship listings.

-This point illustrates why research is so important.
-Before spending an hour drafting a customized resume, take 10 minutes to research the company, read online reviews from their employees on sites like Glassdoor.com, read customer reviews on Yelp, visit their website to familiarize yourself with their business model, and get a sense of the size and scale of the operation.
-An easy way to do this is to look up how many other internships they have listed on the same website, and then compare that number with their employee headcount.
-If that ratio looks odd or askew, they’re probably using internships as bait to lure free labor.
+This is a prime example of the importance of doing your research.
+Before spending an hour tailoring your resume to the internship description, take five minutes to research the company.
+Check out their website (they should have one), read online reviews on Glassdoor.com and customer reviews on Yelp, and get a sense of the size and scale of the operation.
+An easy way to do this is to look up how many other internships they have listed on whichever website you’re using, and then compare that number with their employee headcount.
+If that ratio looks off or askew, they’re probably using internships as bait for free labor.

-Again, if a company has a bunch of ‘polar opposite’ reviews with lots of five stars and many one-star reviews and nothing in between, that could indicate they are paying/coercing some people to post fake reviews while the one-star reviews reflect the genuine experience of other candidates (such as yourself!).
+Additionally, if a company has 50 five-star reviews, 50 one-star reviews, and nothing in between, it’s not a great sign.
+It could indicate that they’re paying/coercing people to post fake reviews, while the one-star reviews reflect the genuine experience of other candidates (such as yourself!).

 Going back to the previous point, make sure you research the employer thoroughly.
-Some shady companies use slightly modified brand names/logos to attract unsuspecting interns and have them perform work for free or for commissions that never get paid (which is, of course, the same thing).
+Some shady companies use slightly modified brand names/logos to attract unsuspecting interns.
+Typos in company names are a sure sign that something’s off.
+Often, the website will look 100% legitimate, until you notice that URL is wrong.
+In these cases, interns often work for free—or for commissions that never get paid (which is, of course, the same thing).
 Worse, they offer little to no academic or professional development in return.
-Basically, they are all the stuff you want to stay away from.

 5. “Pay me so I can pay you.”